-I graduated from The University of Montana in 2011 with a BFA in painting.
-I primarily work with acrylics on panel, but have created a handful of works in oil.
+Emily graduated from The University of Montana in 2011 with a BFA in painting.

-Artist statement for my thesis work, 20 Miles East of Faith:
+Artist statement for her thesis work, 20 Miles East of Faith:

 As an artist, I aim to describe the interactions we have with our environment, to explore these often quiet but powerful experiences that have a profound impact on our lives.
 Having grown up in South Dakota, I was deeply influenced by the geography of the landscape around my family’s ranchland near Faith, a town in the western central part of the state. [...]
 20 Miles East of Faith focuses on relating ... [this] personal but distant landscape in a way that highlights its infinite and relentless nature: it is the storm which drives the nature of the land, and dictates the fate of the people who rely upon it.